About EMDR Therapy

 Therapy involves getting to know you, your experiences, what you want to focus on, and creating a plan tailored to your needs.

-I help you to learn coping skills, ensuring you feel safe and supported during the therapy process.
-And I address your questions or concerns about the approach.
+I help you to feel safe, supported, and grounded during the therapy process, while addressing your questions or concerns about the approach.

-We work together to identify the specific experiences that you’d like to process, along with any negative beliefs, emotions and physical sensations linked to them.
+Together, we would work to identify what you’d like to process, along with any negative beliefs, emotions and physical sensations linked to these experiences.

 A major part of EMDR therapy is activating your brain’s natural ability to process information.
 To do this (and this is the slightly weird bit!)
 I ask you to focus on your experience while moving your eyes, tapping, or using sensory and auditory equipment.